- Alexander Payne

 - Release Date

 Having expanded from satire in 1999’s Election to astutely observed dramatic comedies like 2002’s About Schmidt, director Alexander Payne has found his niche in making films about the human condition, where his flawed characters endure painful circumstances through the story’s use of comedy, without which the situation might be unbearably sad.
-The Descendants is Payne’s first directorial effort since 2004’s wildly popular breakout hit Sideways, and in many ways it’s his best.
-A study into coping with a family tragedy, the film, based on Kaui Hart Hemmings’ 2007 novel, finds a distant husband and father facing the impending death of his wife and the mother of his two daughters, and for the first time, he must be a real parent.
-The film could have easily crossed over into a manipulative, melodramatic tearjerker, but instead Payne treats the material with profound emotions and a very human sense of humor.
+The Descendants is Payne’s first directorial effort since 2004’s wildly popular breakout hit Sideways, and in many ways, it’s his best.
+A study of coping with a family tragedy, the film, based on Kaui Hart Hemmings’ 2007 novel, finds a distant husband and father facing the impending death of his wife and the mother of his two daughters, and for the first time, he must be a real parent.
+The film could have easily crossed over into a manipulative, melodramatic tearjerker, but instead, Payne treats the material with profound emotions and a very human sense of humor.

 George Clooney plays Matt King, a successful lawyer living in a Hawaiian paradise.
-But as he points out in the opening narration, some people call it a paradise and others call it home; don’t let the vacation spot illusion lead you to believe Hawaii is free of hardship.
+But as he points out in the opening narration, some people call it a paradise, and others call it home; don’t let the vacation spot illusion lead you to believe Hawaii is free of hardship.
 Matt faces two major crises at once: one of family and one of business.
 The most urgent concerns his wife, Elizabeth (Patricia Hastie), who is hospitalized in a coma after a serious boating accident.
-As the “backup parent,” Matt struggles to control his daughters, the rebellious 17-year old Alexandre (Shailene Woodley) and the ill-behaved 10-year-old Scottie (Amara Miller).
+As the “backup parent,” Matt struggles to control his daughters, the rebellious 17-year-old Alexandre (Shailene Woodley) and the ill-behaved 10-year-old Scottie (Amara Miller).
 After Matt learns that Elizabeth will not recover and, as her will demands, she will be removed from life support, he tells Alexandre, who in turn reveals to Matt that her mother was having an affair.
-Now Matt must not only question how to raise his children alone, but question his marriage and the choices he made to drive Elizabeth away.
+Now Matt must not only question how to raise his children alone but question his marriage and the choices he made to drive Elizabeth away.

 On top of this, Matt presides as trustee over his extended family’s ancestral land, an inherited 25,000 acres of undeveloped waterfront real estate on Kuau’i, and has reviewed several half-billion-dollar offers from potential buyers.
 Should they sell, his entire family would become rich, and according to the trust’s terms, they have only seven more years to close the deal.
 As he weighs whether or not selling the land would be best, he and his daughters must drive around to family and tell them what’s happening with Elizabeth, with Alexandre’s stoner friend Sid (Nick Krause) tagging along no less.
 Matt’s tough-love father-in-law (Robert Forster) responds to the news by lashing out at everyone around him; Matt’s cousin (Beau Bridges) seems understanding, but he’s more interested in the land deal going through.
 Meanwhile, Matt and Alexandre seek out Elizabeth’s elicit lover, Brian Speer (Matthew Lillard), only to discover he represents a connection between Matt’s two crises.